ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

   </tbody>
 </table>

+## **Global and local user permissions**

 Depending on where the user can perform actions in the knowledge base, their permissions are divided into global and local permissions:

 * global permissions is permissions over entire knowledge base;
 * local permissions is permissions in some part (sc-structure) of knowledge base.